eslint-kit/eslint-kit/README.md

 })
 ```

 `eslint-kit` package contains all the dependencies you might need.
-It's ok - this is a development dependency, so you won't get any bundle size problems.
+The only exception is `eslint` - it should be installed separately to work properly (executing `yarn eslint` and so on).

 The ESLint Kit presets try to contain only the best-practice rules to make overwriting as rare as possible.
 But you can still easily override them by using `extend` property.